TUM-Restoration-Ecology/course_ecological_data_analysis/R/course_ecodata_3_2_select_and_prepare_traits.md

-Due to the dam along the Ammer and the weir in the Ammer the flood regime changed and the vegetation could have developed to a maple-ash forest ('Edellaubholzwald') (Adoxo-Aceretum, alliance [Tilio-Acerion](https://floraveg.eu/vegetation/overview/Tilio-Acerion), EUNIS habitat type [T1F](https://floraveg.eu/habitat/overview/T1F%3E))
+Due to the dam along the Ammer and the weir in the Ammer the flood regime changed and the vegetation could have developed to a maple-ash forest (‘Edellaubholzwald’) (Adoxo-Aceretum, alliance [Tilio-Acerion](https://floraveg.eu/vegetation/overview/Tilio-Acerion), EUNIS habitat type [T1F](https://floraveg.eu/habitat/overview/T1F%3E))

 The dataset is also available on GitHub (Bauer et al. 2018)

 [![DOI:10.14471/2018.38.006](http://img.shields.io/badge/DOI-10.14471/2018.38.006-informational.svg)](https://doi.org/10.14471/2018.38.006)